 Fall, Spring, Academic Year, Calendar Year, Summer

-TEAN facilitates direct enrollment for students at Korea University.
+WorldStrides facilitates direct enrollment for students at Korea University.
 UI students enroll in classes in the Department of Political Science and International Relations.
 Established in 1905, Korea University is a member of the prestigious group of SKY universities in Korea, similar to the Ivy League in the U.S. Their traditional campus is located three miles from the center of Seoul.
-Courses include International Relations: Southeast Asian Politics, Comparative Political Systems, International Law and International Relations, Political Culture, Political Economy of International Trade Relations, Foreign Policy Decision Making Process, International Relations of East Asia, and Understanding Korean Politics.
+Courses include Southeast Asian Politics; Korea in World Politics; Korean Cultural Diplomacy; International Politics in Northeast Asia; East Asia in World Politics; and Foreign Policy Analysis.

 Africa and the Middle East